sergiocollado/potpourri/Notes_on_Linux/Notes_on_Rust_for_linux.md

 # now we can boot, and to get out use the command: poweroff

-# move to th elinux folder.
+# move to the linux folder.

 #sergio@debian:~/linux$   make LLVM=1 menuconfig

-# configure: Main Menu -> Kernel hacking -> Sample kerenl code -> Rust samples -> Echo server module
+# configure: Main Menu -> Kernel hacking -> Sample kernel code -> Rust samples -> Echo server module
 # you may need to enable the samples:  Depends on: SAMPLES [=y] && SAMPLES_RUST [=y]
 # building the kernel again it will include the echo server